itsrow47/itsRohit47/README.md

-Skilled in Frontend and Backend Development.
+- Skilled in Frontend and Backend Development.
-Learning AI/ML, Web3, and Cross-Platform Development.
+- Learning AI/ML, Web3, and Cross-Platform Development.

-Passionate about startups and business.
+- Passionate about startups and business. \n
-Experience working in both startup and corporate environments.
+- Experience working in both startup and corporate environments.